NortheasternClimbing/northeasternclimbing.github.io/team/tryouts.md

 Tryouts will be scored in a boulder redpoint format to fill in our roster spots for the **Fall and Spring semesters**.

-Come find us at Fall Fest in World Series Way!!
+Come find us at Fall Fest in World Series Way Table 114!!

 **Tryout Dates:**